leomakino/learn-data-engineer-topics/DataCamp/Data Engineer Track/13 - Introduction to Relational Databases in SQL/Course Description.md

 ## Introduction to relational databases

 Advantages over flat files like CSVs or Excel sheets:
-- real-life entities become tables
+- real-life entities become tables: store different real-world entities in different tables;
-- reduced redundancy: each table only contains data from a single entity type
+- reduced redundancy: each table only contains data from a single entity type;
-- data integrity by relationships: relationships between entities
+- data integrity by relationships: relationships between entities;

-How to look at the columns of a certain table (PostgreSQL)
+- use constraints, keys and referential integrity in order to assure data quality.

+Query information_schema with SELECT (PostgreSQL)

+information_schema:
+- is a meta-database that holds information about your current database
+- has multiple tables you can query with the known SELECT * FROM

 ```
 SELECT table_name, column_name, data_type
 FROM information_schema.columns